nelsonmuthiga/comp3140/README.md

 ## Architecture

-The system follows a **service-oriented architecture** with clear separation of concerns:
+The system follows a **service-oriented architecture** with clear separation:

 ### Entity Layer (Domain Models)